 They also need at least one ambitious, forward-thinking leader to move things forward.
 Innovative leaders even know how to find the most affordable services without compromising on quality and customer service.

-But even as technology has changed, the need for a way to make voice calls still remains.
+Regardless of the technology, though, every business needs an effective way to make voice calls.
 And it’s no longer sufficient to have desk phones that only make phone calls.
 Today’s businesses need phones that can easily handle video conferences, multiple-party audio conference calls, inter-office chat, and more.

 For that reason, most modern-day businesses turn to Voice Over Internet Protocol (VoIP) phone systems for their audio communication needs.